learn-co-students/python-lists-readme-data-science-intro-000/README.md

-In the above line we are referencing a list and then using the brackets to access specific elements of our list.
+In the above line we are referencing a list and then using the brackets to access a specific element of our list, the first element.
 We access elements in a list with the `index`, and there is a separate index for each element in the list.
 It begins at the number zero, increases for every element thereafter.

-So to access the second element we write `top_travel_cities[1]`, and the third element is `top_travel_cities[2]`:
+So to access the second element we write `top_travel_cities[1]`, and the third element is `top_travel_cities[2]`.

 ```python